ccnmtl/compiled3/content/articles/django-integration-testing.md

 connection feature, and always run the server in multithreaded mode.

 In addition to testing, I'm also finding `integrationserver` to be helpful for local development.
-Having my models populated by factories, it makes it easy to trash my local database, and start cleanly.
+By having my models populated by factories, it makes it easy to trash my local database, and start cleanly.

 Why do all this though?
 In the past we've found that integration tests that use